altxxr0/Katyusha/README.md

 --------------------------------

 ### Contribution 🤝
-Feel Free to contribute to the project, via [Pull Requests 🌿](https://github.com/ProjectArmageddon/Katyusha/pulls) or if you want a feature/idea you want to share to make Katyusha better use [Issues 🗣](https://github.com/ProjectArmageddon/Katyusha/issues).
+Feel Free to contribute to the project, via [Pull Requests 🌿](https://github.com/ProjectArmageddon/Katyusha/pulls) or if you want a feature/idea you want to share to make Katyusha better use [Discussions 💬](https://github.com/GenesisFoundationCore/Katyusha/discussions), If you have a Problem / Issue use [Issues 🗣](https://github.com/ProjectArmageddon/Katyusha/issues).

 ### License 📃
 ```